SamsungSAILMontreal/PAPA/README.md

 ## Experiments

-The experiments to reproduce the paper can be found in /scripts/paper_experiments.sh.
+The experiments to reproduce the paper can be found in /scripts/paper_experiments.sh and /scripts/paper_gradual_experiments.sh.

 ### How to train